noelwelsh/making-eyes/index.markdown

 ---
 layout: page
-title: Making Web Services with BlueEyes
+title: The Lowdown on BlueEyes
 ---

-[BlueEyes](https://github.com/jdegoes/blueeyes) is a simple Scala web framework for building high-performance REST services.
-BlueEyes differs from most Scala web frameworks by:
+This short book describes [BlueEyes](https://github.com/jdegoes/blueeyes), a simple Scala web framework for building high-performance REST services.
+BlueEyes might be an appropriate choice for your project if:

-- using an asynchronous model throughout, which enables high throughput and scalability
-- running on [Netty](http://www.jboss.org/netty), rather than a servlet container, as part of the commitment to an asynchronous model.
+- you want to build a REST service.
+You're happy to respond to requests with JSON data, for example, and don't need a templating engine.
+- performance is a concern.
+BlueEyes is built from the ground up on an asynchronous model, starting with [Netty](http://www.jboss.org/netty).
+This means it can handle a large number of simultaneous connections with ease.
-- leveraging Scala's type system and avoiding reflection.
+- you want to leverage Scala's type system to catch errors at compile time.
-- focusing exclusively on REST services.

-This short book describes how to build scalable web services with BlueEyes.
+- you want fast development, a quick testing cycle, and simple deployment.

 ## Table of Contents